omigroup/gltf-extensions/README.md

 # OMI glTF Extensions

-This repository is used by the [Open Metaverse Interoperability Group](https://github.com/omigroup/OMI) to develop and document extensions for the [glTF 3D transmission format](https://github.com/KhronosGroup/glTF/blob/master/specification/2.0/README.md).
+This repository is used by the [Open Metaverse Interoperability Group](https://omigroup.org/) to develop and document extensions for the [glTF 3D model format](https://github.com/KhronosGroup/glTF/blob/master/specification/2.0/README.md).

 Extensions in this repository are intended to extend the glTF format with features useful for 3D virtual worlds.
 These extensions could include things related audio, physics, avatars, animations, behaviors, and more.